Terms & Conditions

-4.4 Wavs Credits and Payments..
+4.4 Wavs Credits and Payments.
 Users of our Platform who wish to obtain Licenses of Samples do so by using Platform credits (each, a “Credit”) if they are a Subscriber, or by paying a specified amount (e.g., in USD) (a “Licensee Payment”) if they aren’t a Subscriber.
-When paid via Credits, each Sample License for an audio recording file (e.g., a WAV file) uses up one Credit, and each Sample License for a MIDI file uses up two Credits.
+When paid via Credits, each Sample License for an audio recording file (e.g., a WAV file) uses up one or two Credits (at the election of the Creator), each Sample License for a MIDI file uses up one Credit, each Sample License that includes Stems uses up three Credits.
 Subscribers may obtain Credits by paying to license them through the Platform, in addition to the monthly amounts purchased as part of their status as a Subscriber.
 Subscribers may be required to license more than one Credit at a time.
 Credits are non-transferrable—they are specific to a given user account, can’t be given to anyone else, and don’t have value outside the Platform.

 4.5 Changes.
 We may, at any time, change: the prices for Credits (permanently or temporarily, generally or by specific promotion); Licensee Payment amounts; the License Fee amount; prospectively available Subscription Fees and/or the number of Credits purchased at a given Subscription fee level; and/or billing methods and the identity of our Payment Processor; either immediately by posting on the Platform or by notifying you via email.
 Please note that License Fees, Licensee Payment amounts, Credit prices, and Subscription Fees may differ depending on your geographic or regional location, or at our discretion.
 From time to time, we may offer some of the Samples for free and/or for a limited period of time; any such offers are at our sole discretion and may be subject to specific terms and conditions.

-5.2 Royalty-Free Licenses.
-Some of the Samples on the Platform are marked (with a gray © symbol) as being available without any continuing royalty obligations to the Creator (each, a “Royalty-Free License”).
+5.3 Royalty-Free Licenses.
+Some of the Samples on the Platform are marked as being available without any continuing royalty obligations to the Creator (each, a “Royalty-Free License”).
 Licensees just need to use a Credit or pay a Licensee Payment to obtain a Royalty-Free License, and from then on are free to use the Sample as permitted by these Terms (e.g., see Section 3.3).
 Just to be crystal clear, the Creator of a Royalty-Free License agrees not to be entitled to any ownership and/or royalty interest in the underlying musical composition embodied in Licensee’s Music, or in the master recording(s) of Licensee’s Music, and agrees not to be credited in connection with Licensee’s Music.

-126.96.36.199.2 Mechanical Royalties.
+126.96.36.199.1 Mechanical Royalties.
 When a copy of Licensee’s Music is sold (either on a CD, or when someone licenses or buys it for download on a service like Amazon Music or iTunes), or when it is streamed (e.g., on a service like Apple Music or Spotify), copyright law requires that the songwriters get paid a royalty called a mechanical license.
-The Licensee of a Royalty License Sample used in a Minor Release agrees to make sure that the Creator is paid mechanical royalties for that Creator’s 15% songwriting share of the musical composition embodied in Licensee’s Music, at the minimum statutory rate (or, if less, upon the same basis as the featured recording artist on Licensee’s Music).
+The Licensee of a Royalty License Sample agrees to make sure that the Creator is paid mechanical royalties for that Creator’s Songwriting Split of the musical composition embodied in Licensee’s Music, at the minimum statutory rate (or, if less, upon the same basis as the featured recording artist on Licensee’s Music).
 The Creator hereby grants to the Licensee a so-called “first use” mechanical license for the Creator’s Songwriting Split to be embodied in Licensee’s Music.

-188.8.131.52.3 PRO Registration.
-The Licensee of a Royalty License Sample used in a Minor Release will make sure that the underlying musical composition embodied in Licensee’s Music is registered with relevant performance rights organizations (a/k/a “PRO,” e.g., ASCAP, BMI, etc.) reflecting the Creator’s Songwriting Split(so that Creator can collect public performance royalties in connection with Creator’s Songwriting Split).
+188.8.131.52.2 PRO Registration.
+The Licensee of a Royalty License Sample will make sure that the underlying musical composition embodied in Licensee’s Music is registered with relevant performance rights organizations (a/k/a “PRO,” e.g., ASCAP, BMI, etc.) reflecting the Creator’s Songwriting Split(so that Creator can collect public performance royalties in connection with Creator’s Songwriting Split).

-184.108.40.206.4 Synchronization Licenses.
+184.108.40.206.3 Synchronization Licenses.
 The Creator hereby agrees to approve any and all synchronization licenses for Licensee’s Music that the featured recording artist of the Licensee’s Music approves (and upon the same terms, pro-rata to the Creator’s Songwriting Split).
-But to be clear, the Creator of a Sample licensed under a Royalty License and used in a Minor Release is entitled to be paid a share (pro rata to the Creator’s Songwriting Split) of any synchronization license fees for the musical composition to which the Creator’s Songwriting Split applies, and if Licensee is for any reason paid Creator’s share of the synchronization fee, Creator agrees to forward such payment to Creator.
+But to be clear, the Creator of a Sample licensed under a Royalty License is entitled to be paid a share (proportional to the Creator’s Songwriting Split) of any synchronization license fees for the musical composition to which the Creator’s Songwriting Split applies, and if Licensee is for any reason paid Creator’s share of the synchronization fee, Creator agrees to forward such payment to Creator.

-220.127.116.11.5 Controlled Composition Clause.
+220.127.116.11.4 Controlled Composition Clause.
 Recording artists are often subject to “controlled composition clauses” in their record deals, setting various terms for the use of the underlying musical compositions in the artist’s records (e.g., agreeing to a below-statutory level of mechanical royalties in some situations).
-Creators licensing a Sample under a Royalty License hereby agree to be subject to the same controlled composition clause terms that apply to the featured recording artist of the Licensee’s Music (i.e., applicable if it’s a Minor Release).
+Creators licensing a Sample under a Royalty License hereby agree to be subject to the same controlled composition clause terms that apply to the featured recording artist of the Licensee’s Music.

 6.1 We may change or remove any Sample or parts of the Platform at any time.